“We can now begin to treat the cause of the problem instead of the symptoms”

 The results, the researchers say, clearly portray a disease process in which, in sensitive individuals, the body’s immune system sends eosinophils to attack fungi and the eosinophils irritate the membranes in the nose.
 As long as fungi remain, so will the irritation.

 “This a potential breakthrough that offers great hope for the millions of people who suffer from this problem,” says Dr. Kern.
-“We can now begin to treat the cause of the problem instead of the symptoms.”
+“But this is different, we can now begin to treat the cause of the problem instead of the symptoms.”

 More research is underway at Mayo Clinic to confirm that the immune response to the fungus is the cause of the sinus inflammation.
 The researchers are also working with pharmaceutical companies to set up trials to test medications to control the fungus.
 They estimate that it will be at least two years before a treatment will be widely available.